Diyarbakir Diyarbakir Province, Turkey Travel Guide

 The historical Sur district and City Walls are best explored on foot.

-Gazi Caddesi is for walking-friendly.
+Gazi Caddesi is pedestrian-friendly-friendly.

 Dedicated bicycle infrastructure in Diyarbakır is limited.